Glutamine

 Glutamine is an amino acid that plays a crucial role in maintaining the health of the gastrointestinal tract, including the lining of the stomach and duodenum.
 In the context of duodenal ulcers, glutamine has been studied for its potential therapeutic benefits.

-Research suggests that glutamine may help in the healing of duodenal ulcers by promoting the regeneration of the mucosal lining of the duodenum.
-This amino acid is known for its ability to support the integrity of the intestinal barrier and reduce inflammation in the gut.
+Research has shown that glutamine supplementation can help promote the healing of duodenal ulcers by supporting the regeneration of the mucosal lining of the duodenum.
+Glutamine is known to have anti-inflammatory and antioxidant properties, which can help reduce inflammation and oxidative stress in the digestive tract, both of which are important factors in the development and progression of duodenal ulcers.

 Supplements for Duodenal ulcers